refinery/refinerycms/doc/guides/8 - Contributing/1 - Contributing to Refinery.md

 ### Contributing financially

-Some of the effort that goes into Refinery CMS is covered by client work where requirements aren’t met by the current implementation and so extensions are required.
+Some of the effort that goes into Refinery CMS is covered by client work where requirements aren't met by the current implementation and so extensions are required.
 Most of the effort, however, is done on a free basis by the core team and many contributors worldwide.